-Mike is a partner specializing in intellectual property law and complex commercial litigation.
-He has more than 25 years’ experience in patent, copyright, trademark and trade secret suits, as well as in contract and licensing disputes, for a broad range of leading technology, media and entertainment companies.
+Mike is a partner with more than 25 years’ experience in intellectual property law and complex commercial litigation, including patent, copyright, trademark and trade secret suits, as well as contract and licensing disputes, for a broad range of leading technology, media and entertainment companies.

 Mike has been frequently named by clients and the press as one of the nation's leading litigators, including in surveys published by Los Angeles Magazine and the California Lawyer.
 He has been named as one of Southern California's Top Lawyers every year since 2007 as well.

 In 2009, Mike received the prestigious California Lawyer Attorney of the Year (CLAY) award for "extraordinary achievements" in intellectual property litigation.
 Mike also was featured in The American Lawyer, which named Quinn Emanuel as the "Top Intellectual Property Firm in the U.S."

 Since 2011, Mike has defended Samsung in the high-profile, multi-billion dollar Apple v.
 Samsung lawsuits involving multiple patent and trade dress claims.
 In 2013, after trial, Mike won a complete defense decision for Samsung against Apple’s claims of design patent infringement in the International Trade Commission, where Apple had sought to bar importation of Samsung smartphones and other products into the United States.
 In related federal court actions, he invalidated Apple’s claimed iPhone trade dress in a landmark 2015 Federal Circuit decision and ultimately defeated each of Apple’s repeated attempts to enjoin Samsung products based on design patent and trade dress claims.
 In December 2016, Mike won for Samsung a widely reported, unanimous decision in the United States Supreme Court that reversed Apple’s claims to design patent damages – the first design patent case heard by the U.S. Supreme Court in more than 120 years.

 In 2014, Mike’s victory for Mattel in the Ninth Circuit against trade secret claims brought by MGA Entertainment was named in the press as one of the year’s most significant federal appellate decisions.